Skycocoo/Checker-Game/README.md

 ## Notes

-the proximity to the other side && # of pieces could be captured by enemy
+the proximity to the other side; # of pieces could be captured by enemy; ...